ploomber/ploomber/README.rst

 Assume you have a collection of scripts, where each one is a task in your pipeline.

-To do an end-to-end pipeline run:
+To execute your pipeline end-to-end:

 1. Inside each script, state dependencies (other scripts) via an ``upstream`` variable
 2. Use a ``product`` variable to declare output file(s) that the next script will use as inputs